 That is because about 30 percent of the electricity in the U.S. is produced by coal-fired power plants.
 For example, a typical electric storage tank water heater can have emissions two-and-a-half times higher than those of a propane tankless system.
 The reduction in CO2 emissions from using a propane tankless water heater over its lifespan is equivalent to switching 432 incandescent light bulbs to CFLs.
 Propane systems can even help to earn points under green building programs like LEED for Homes and the National Green Building Standard.

-For example, propane tankless water heater can save your customers up to 50 percent on their energy bills, when compared with the costs of operating a standard electric storage tank water heater.
+For example, propane tankless water heaters can be up to 34 percent more energy-efficient than conventional storage water heaters in homes that have moderate hot-water use.
 High-efficiency propane furnaces offer best-in-class efficiency, with ratings of 98 annual fuel utilization efficiency (AFUE) now available.
 That 98 percent efficiency means big savings on heating bills for homeowners, coupled with an affordable installation cost for the heating system.

 Propane space heating is available in both forced-air and radiant systems that can be zoned for individual room comfort.
 And propane standby generators can provide peace of mind and security for customers in locations that experience rolling blackouts or storm-related power outages.

 Propane professionals can install properly sized propane storage and connect home appliances and other applications on your build schedule.
 Storage tanks can be placed aboveground or buried underground, and large community propane systems can even be designed to fuel an entire development.
 Propane also provides jobsite flexibility by providing gas energy for portable generators and temporary construction heaters.

 Why are more of your new-home construction and remodeling peers telling customers about the benefits of propane?
 Consider the following: